tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

- 6) Reload the page and check the log, you should see the issue is fixed:
+ 6) Reload the page and check the log, you should see the issues are fixed:
      - although there is one small issue with `.countryOrRegion` - an extra space after the dash.
 The marker HTML will hide this (so we're going to be lazy and let it ride) - but go ahead and fix that later on if you want to